 If your browser is determined as Edge

 Users on updated versions of Windows 10 and Microsoft 465 typically have Edge used to render their add-ins and it is possible that the Desktop App Web Viewer is corrupted.
-Take the steps below to reinstall it.
+Watch the video or follow the written steps to resolve.

 If your browser is Internet Explorer